 The CUDA compiler provides the programmer with the unroll pragma to request loop unrolling.
 Here an n-iteration for loop is changed to k copies of the body of the loop, each working on about n/k iterations.
-If n and k are known constant, GPU registers can be used to implement the unrolled loop.
+If n and k are known constants, GPU registers may be used to implement the array in the unrolled loop.